 Should I Buy a Timeshare?

 So floating weeks came into existence.
 With a floating week you can buy in a season and vacation any week during that season.
 In my opinion this was done for developers and not for owners.
 It was a way to sell the bad or unusable weeks they weren't able to sell as fixed weeks.
 The problem with Floating weeks is it's hard to get one of the prime weeks.
 Let's face it, there's only one Christmas week.
-If everyone who owns during prime season wants that week, there is no guarantee you will be abel to vacation during that time.
+If everyone who owns during prime season wants that week, there's no guarantee you'll be the one to get it.

 After floating weeks came points.
 Points allows an owner to stay at different resorts for different amounts of points during each season.
 If you have enough points for one week during high season, you might be able to receive 2 or more weeks during off season.
-Points sound good but they are still floating time and there is still no guarantee of getting the week you want.
+Points sound good but are still floating time.
+There's still no guarantee of getting the week you want.

-Of course, you could just exchange it through your exchnange company and increase your odds of getting the week you want right?
-Well, Im sorry to say this, but exchange companies don't work and no matter what time of the year you vacation it is hard to exchange.
+Of course, you could exchange it through your exchnange company and increase your odds of getting the week you want right?
+Well, Im sorry to say this, but exchange companies don't work and no matter what time of the year you vacation it's hard to exchange.
 This is well known in the industry and should be made public.
-So condition number one would have to be that it's a fixed week.
+So condition number one would have to be it's a fixed week.
 Preferably a Christmas, New Years week or Fourth of July week.

 Third, It would have to be fee simple ownership.
 Fee simple ownership means I own it in perpetuity or forever.
 I know there are a lot of stories that go like this.
 "Once you buy a timeshare you are will pay maintenance fees forever.
 You can never get out of it".
 I've done this business my entire adult life and you can get out of it.
 You can sell it if you want or simply give it away if you feel you've gotten your moneys worth and are done vacationing.
 Since I'm purchasing this to return every year I would like to have the pride of ownership that owning a second home brings.

 Fourth, It would have to be with a large company such as Disney, Marriott, Wyndham, etc., Maintenance fees are always going to go up, and exchanging is always going to be a problem.
-So why not shield yourself a little with a large company that's been in the business for awhile and has a good reputation?
+So why not shield yourself a little with a large company that has a good reputation and has been in the business for awhile?
 Many of the larger companies have internal exchanges within the resorts they own.
 These exchanges are easier than an exchange with the major exchange companies.
 Although I would never buy strictly to exchange, having the option for an easy exchange with 20 or more resorts makes it more valuable and useable.